New street and property naming requests for developers and builders

 Naming a development

 There are occasions when street naming is not applicable but the addition of a development name might assist in identifying a property.
-A developer proposing a development name is advised to contact us at an early stage to discuss the options prior to the commencement of any building works.
+A developer proposing a development name is advised to complete a Request form at an early stage to discuss the options prior to the commencement of any building works.
 It is important that a name is approved before marketing commences as confusion can be caused if the name for the development subsequently has to change for any reason.

 We are responsible for maintaining a Local Land and Property Gazetteer (LLPG) which, at its simplest, is a database of property addresses within Waverley.